asyml/texar/examples/seqgan/README.md

 `--config`, `--data_path` and `dataset` shall be the same with the flags settings used to download the dataset.

-The model will begin training, and will evaluate perplexity and BLEU score every 10 epochs
+The model will start training and will evaluate perplexity and BLEU score every 10 epochs.

 ## Results